-It is not uncommon for e-Cyclists to experience neck soreness occasionally, either during or after riding their e-Bike.
+It is not uncommon for electric bicycle riders to experience neck soreness occasionally, either during or after riding their e-Bike.

 However, riders should make note that consistent pain in the neck muscles is usually an indicator of improper positioning and other factors.
 Necessary adjustments should be made and proper attention paid to the neck, especially when dealing with persisting pain.

-This article will discuss the common causes of neck pain related to e-Biking, and the various ways that cyclists can manage and avoid this type of soreness.
+This article will discuss the common causes of neck pain related to riding an e-bike and the various ways that cyclists can manage and avoid this type of soreness.

 Common causes of neck pain and areas affected